sderev/lmtoolbox/tools/proofread/README.md

 For more informations about the options like `-4`, you can run `llm --help` or read the documentation on [the GitHub repository of `llm`](https://github.com/simonw/llm).

-### Change the Language of the Response
+### Changing the Language of the Response

-`proofread` will always try to respond in the same language as the provided text, but it may fail and still display the corrections in English.
-Or maybe you want to ensure that it always responds in a specific language.
+`proofread` will typically respond in the same language as the provided text.
+However, there may be occasions when it fails to do so, displaying the corrections in English instead.
+Alternatively, you might want to ensure that it always responds in a specific language.

-In that case, you can open the script and add in the prompt something like this: "Respond in French".
+In such case, you can modify the script and include a statement like this in the prompt: "Respond in French".

 ![proofread_french](https://github.com/sderev/llm-toolbox/assets/24412384/3bd02d3e-e8ce-4756-a3e1-b4a55475226c)